 Being a minimalist lightweight pack like the CamelBak Classic and CamelBak Rogue, the TrailRunner's storage is limited.
 The pack only has one dedicated storage area, which is a simple unsecured mesh sleeve on the back of the pack with an external stretch bungee cord to pull over it.

 If you're gentle, you can possible store soft items inside the main body, along with the hydration bladder, although there would be nothing to protect the bladder from your gear.
 A simple zipper would likely puncture the seemingly fragile bladder.
 TETON Sports says the pack will carry wallets, phones, and snacks which sounds pretty accurate after testing.
 We found that strapping a light shell jacket under the bungee worked well and didn't affect the carry of the pack.
-For an inexpensive lightweight pack, the TrailRunner carries just enough.
+For an inexpensive lightweight pack, the TrailRunner carries just enough for a short day out.

 Here's one area where this affordable model stands out.
 While it lacks in other metrics, it is indeed lightweight.
 Coming in with a measured weight of 12.8 ounces, the Trailrunner weighs the same as the CamelBak Rogue, and 1.6oz heavier than the CamelBak Classic.
 This pack weighs in with the frontrunners, pun intended.